 One, the Convent of the Good Shepherd at Abbotsford was one of Melbourne’s best known Catholic land marks, and I considered it a great honour to be asked to become involved.
-The other remarkable thing is that after 47 years I am still happily connected with the sisters and available to give advice when invited.
+The other remarkable thing is that after 50 years I am still happily connected with the sisters and available to give advice when invited.

 About my introduction to the Sisters of the Good Shepherd.
 A well-known businessman and philanthropist, Mr Bernard Prindiville, established a Lay Advisory Board for the Sisters’ Leederville community in Perth, Western Australia, to help them manage the commercial laundry carried on there, and to deal with a more public interface that was needed after Vatican II.
 Mr Prindiville also assisted the Sisters to form a Lay Advisory Group in Hobart, Tasmania, and a short time later in 1968 he was invited by the Provincial Superior, Mother Perpetua Harney, to come to Melbourne to set up a Lay Advisory Board to give some commercial assistance to the two communities at Abbotsford, and to the other Victorian communities at Rosary Place Middle Park, St James Oakleigh, St Aidan’s Bendigo, Villa Maria Boronia, and Mandalay at Portsea.
 This was about the time that the Sisters were responding to Vatican II, and were opening up their semi-enclosed world to greater lay involvement.

 The way of life, the management and administration of the various Good Shepherd communities throughout the Province of Australia / Aotearoa New Zealand over some 100 years had not changed a great deal until the 1960s and 1970s.